-Course rse Category Open Elective Course Code 20CE Course Type Theory L-T-P-C 3-0-0-3 Prerequ uisites Internal Assessment 30 Semester End Examination 70 GOVIDA Total Marks 100 SE OBJECTI ective of the co 1 basic conceptual under standing of disasters.
+Course Category Open Elective Course Code 20CE6T35 Course Type Theory L-T-P-C 3-0-0-3 Prerequ uisites Internal Assessment 30 Semester End Examination 70 COLID CE OBJECTE Y/DC Total Marks 100 SE OBJECTI ective of the co 1 basic conceptual under standing of disasters.
 2 To underst and approaches of Disas ster Management.
-3 To build sk tills to respond to disast er.
-4 To underst To understand to reduce the intensity of future disasters.
+3 To build sk kills to respond to disast er.
+4 To underst and to reduce the intens ity of future disasters.
 5 To underst and the Restoration of h numan life in the region.
-COUR SE OUTCOM ŒS Cognitive Upon s uccessful com pletion of the course, t he student will be able to: level CO1 Knowledge e on characteristics of na atural disasters K1 CO2 Planning on approaches of Disaster Management K3 CO3 Ability to plan and design the new skills in disaster response K6 CO4 Role of remote sensing system in disaster area response K2 CO5 Knowledge on the Restoration of hu uman life in the region.
+COUR SE OUTCOM IES Cognitive Upon s uccessful com pletion of the course, t he student will be able to: level CO1 Knowledge e on characteristics of na atural disasters K1 CO2 Planning on approaches of Disaster Management К3 CO3 Ability to pl an and design the new s kills in disaster response K6 CO4 Role of rem ote sensing system in di saster area response K2 CO5 Knowledge on the Restoration of hu uman life in the region.
 K1